Speaking a new language does take some courage, especially when you’re around native speakers.

 Watch German movies and TV shows, read magazines and newspapers, listen to the radio and even eavesdrop on the street.
 Your brain needs to become accustomed to the speed and rhythm of a different language—this doesn’t happen by memorizing nouns or verb conjugations.
 It happens in the real world, in everyday life, meeting and speaking and listening to the language in it’s natural state.
 The more common the media, the better.

-For example, say “How I Met Your Mother” is your favourite show.
+You can also use content originally in English.
+For example, let’s say “How I Met Your Mother” is your favorite show.
 You’ve seen every episode, you love Barney and know every one of his witticisms and one-liners in the show.
-Then watch it in German for god’s sake!
+Then watch it in German for goodness sake!
 The characters, plot and even the jokes are familiar to you.
 The show has simply been translated into German, for a German audience, using their own idiomatic expressions and slang, just like in the English version.
 Bingeing on all 208 episodes will help you to master German while still enjoying one of your favourite shows.

 4. Build It Up—Slowly!